-PERSON COMPLETING THIS FORM:
+PERSON COMPLETING THIS FORM: Pł HONE:

-Name:
+Name: DA ATE:

-Т TIME:
+Title: TI ME:

-ALL F OR CLEANING SERVICE? ☐ Yes ☐ No
+TIME STAFF ARRIVED ON-SITE:

-ame a and contact number:
+DOES THE CUSTOMER WANT THE CITY TO CALL FOR CLEANING SERVICE?
+Yes No If no, give the customer the Cleaning Declination Form and have them sign here: If customer called a cleaning contractor, provide name and contact number:

-IF RENT,
+RESIDENT NAME: IF RENT,

-):
+Owner PROPERTY MANAGE ER(S):

-OWNER:
+□ Renter OWNER:

-ADDRESS:
+ADDRESS: ADDRESS:

-PHONE:
+PHONE: PHONE:

-of Bathrooms: # of Rooms Affected:
+OF PEOPLE LIVING AT RESIDENCE:

-Where are photos/video stored?
+Approximate Age of Home: # of Bathrooms: athrooms: # of Rooms Affected:

-☐ Photographs ☐ Video ☐ Customer did not provide or allow photographs
+Numbers of Photographs or Videos Taken: Where are photos/video stored?

-Is nearest upstream manhole visibly higher than the drain/fixture that overflowed?
-Yes No
+Photographs Video Customer did not provide or allow photograph ohs

-Does property have a Property Line Cleanout or BPD?
+Is nearest upstream manhole visibly higher than th ne dra ain/fixture that overflowe ed?
+D]Yes □No

-If yes, was the Property Line Cleanout/BPD operational at the time of the overflow? ☐ Yes ☐ No ☐ Unknow
+Does property have a Property Line Cleanout or B □ Cleanout □ BPD □ Neither □ Unknown

-Have there ever been any previous spills at this location? ☐ Yes ☐ No ☐ Unknown
+If yes, was the Property Line Cleanout/BPD operational at the time of the overflow?

-Has the resident had any plumbing work done recently?
-If YES, please describe:
+Have there ever been any previous spills at this location?

-of hs e dra pD? ional ALL FOR CLEANING SERVICE?
-Form and have them sign here:ame and contact number: IF RENT, PROPERTY MANAGER(S OWNER: ADDRESS: PHONE: # of Bathrooms: Where are photos/video hs e drain/fixture that overflowed?
-PD? cation?
+Has the resident had any plumbing work done record If YES, please describe: ently? ? □ Ye es 🗆 No 🖾 Unknown